igbagbo/igbagbo/README.md

 - 👋 Hi, I’m @igbagbo
-- 👀 I’m interested in Web development and cybersecurity
+- 👀 I’m interested in Software Developer, Fullstack developer and Cybersecurity
 - 🌱 I’m currently learning cybersecurity
-- 💞️ I’m looking to collaborate on Web development and cyber security
+- 💞️ I’m looking to collaborate and build my networks in #Tech
-- 📫 How to reach me josephfaith@protonmail.ch
+- 📫 Reach me josephfaith@protonmail.ch

 <!---
 igbagbo/igbagbo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.